BRWelk/Udacity_Projects/fend-project-memory-game-BWELK/README.md

 ## Contributing
 Udacity provided the starter template for this project.
 I was also fortunate enough to have great resources to help me understand how the JavaScript works in symphony with HTML, CSS and the DOM.
 If you would like to see

+***BIG THANKS TO THE FOLLOWING INCREDIBLE PEOPLE:

+- Salma, my Udacity mentor.
+She encourages me and is always there to provide help with code and suggesting ways to improve my projects and skills.

-***BIG THANKS TO Yahya Elharony for providing the Study Jam and helping me understand how the JavaScript works for this project.
+- Yahya Elharony for providing the Study Jam and helping me understand how the JavaScript works for this project.
 Working with DOM is a challenge, but it is a bit easier now.
-Thanks again Yahya.***
+Thanks again Yahya.

-A special thanks to Richie Foreman, a Goolge employee who worked with me at #GrowWithGooge in Wichita, KS.
+- Richie Foreman, a Goolge employee who worked with me at #GrowWithGooge in Wichita, KS.
 He spent about an hour helping me understand the shuffle function and sorting my array.

+- Zachary Welk, my son.
+A graduate from KU with an Engineering Degree in IT.
+He works for ZOOM Video Communications in the IT department.
+We used ZOOM to video chat and share my work screens so he could walk me through the JavaScript logic when I struggled.

 Much time was spent in MDN learning about DOM and how to .get, document.innerHTML and query.

-I used a mix of flex column in the HTML and JavaScript to insert the list for the card deck.
-Working on getting the alert modal to restart the game
+This project is my Frankenstein.
+I used a simple bootstrap type row/col setup and worked it together with my UL/LI and css to make it flex repsonsively.
+Please let me know what bugs are out there.